sparkofreason/sparkofreason.github.io/_posts/2019-8-21-In_The_Beginning.md

 ## Benefits

 * What were once effects generated deep in our code now becomes "just data", part of the program state.
-Points of interaction with other systems can thus be pushed to the edges of our implementation, rather than being coupled deep inside of our code.
+Points of interaction with other systems can thus be pushed to the edges of our implementation, rather than being coupled in the guts of business logic.
-* Requests and responses, being data with defined specifications, can be queries and generated, allowing for detailed testing without added complexity like dependency injection.
+* Requests and responses, being data with defined specifications, can be queried and generated, allowing for detailed testing without added complexity like dependency injection.
 * Common and hard-to-find bugs like race conditions are mitigated.
 * Automated simulation testing is enabled.